 significant minority.
-While Ukraine's census tallies the Roma population at about 48,000, human rights organizations estimate the actual population to be much larger, between 200,000-The Roma live throughout Ukraine communities on urban peripheries, with the largest population of Úkraine's 42.000 in far west Zakarpattia (Transcarpathia) Oblast Other minority aroups include Moldovans (0.5%), Bulgarians (0.4%), Hungarians (0.3%), Romanians (0.3%), and Poles (0.3%), as well as several hundred Turkic-speaking Krymchaks and some 1,200 Crimean Karaites the 1990s.
+While Ukraine's census tallies the Roma population at about 48,000, human rights organizations estimate the actual population to be much larger, between 200.000-400.000.
+The Roma live throughout Ukraine in small communities on urban peripheries, with the largest population of Ukraine's far Zakarpattia around 42.000 in west Oblast.
+Other (Transcarpathia) minority aroups include Moldovans (0.5%), Bulgarians (0.4%), Hungarians (0.3%), Romanians (0.3%), and Poles (0.3%), as well as several hundred Turkic-speaking Krymchaks and some 1,200 Crimean Karaites.